PoisotLab/ms_betadiversity_response/reviews/01_PCI_round1.md

 their interpretation, and I can't fully assess the more complex mathematical derivations.

+> I have attempted to clarify the notation *and* the way the derivations are
+> presented, so that they are easier to follow by interested users as well.

 I appreciate the detailed explanation provided and the rationale behind each index.
 I think the calculation and interpretation of BetaOS are clear.
 This one can be interpreted unambiguously as interaction rewiring among shared species.